-With today’s HIV treatments, if a PLHIV is on treatments and has an ‘undetectable viral load’ (UVL), the chances of condomless sex resulting in HIV infection are extremely low.
-However under the current Section 79, without change to the law or a court deciding that an UVL is a ‘reasonable precaution’, a PLHIV could still be committing an offence under the Act for not disclosing their status before sex.
+With today’s HIV treatments, if a person living with HIV is on treatments and has an ‘undetectable viral load’ (UVL), the chances of condomless sex resulting in HIV infection are extremely low.
+However under the current Section 79, without change to the law or a court deciding that an UVL is a ‘reasonable precaution’, this person could still be committing an offence under the Act for not disclosing their status before sex.

 Fear of prosecution inhibits honesty with sexual partners and medical providers, so Section 79 may actually increase the transmission of HIV and other STIs, rather than decrease it.
 An honest and open relationship with our doctor is crucial to maintain good health regardless of our sero-status.
 For example, contracting an STI such as gonorrhoea is a risk for anyone who is sexually active, and if the symptoms are hidden, we don’t know we’ve picked up an STI.
 If we can’t speak openly about the sex we have, it’s likely we won’t be tested for STIs and instead transmit any unknown infection to others.

-Under Section 79, forced disclosure of our status as a PLHIV can encourage HIV-related stigma and discrimination, both real and perceived.
+Under Section 79, forced disclosure of our status as a person living with HIV can encourage HIV-related stigma and discrimination, both real and perceived.
 Disclosure of our HIV status, in rare circumstances, lead to violence.
 More often forced disclosure leads to rejection, loss of control over who knows of our status, discrimination on the basis of our status, or the premature ending of relationships.